EU Timber Regulation study evaluates best practice

 Recognition of monitoring organisations

-Part 2 of the study looked at monitoring organizations (MOs), and the requirements and procedures for their recognition.
+Part 2 of the study looked at monitoring organisations (MOs), and the requirements and procedures for their recognition.
 It analysed existing practices and recommended a procedure for the recognition process.

 Report is available here.